 Patient-reported outcomes (PROs) have been the subject of research for decades and are increasingly being used in clinical settings.
 Commonly defined as any report of the status of a patient’s health condition as reported directly by the patient, providers report that PROs have the potential to enhance patient engagement and shared decision-making when integrated into clinical care.
 However, difficulties exist for providers, the healthcare team, and patients.

-An Evaluation of the Spread and Scale of PatientToc™ from Primary Care to Community Pharmacy Practice for the Collection of Patient-Reported Outcomes
+An Evaluation of the Spread and Scale of PatientToc™ From Primary Care to Community Pharmacy Practice for the Collection of Patient-Reported Outcomes

 Project Final Report (PDF, 636.58 KB) Disclaimer